SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Now right after `const linkEl`, add `this.#disableLink(linkEl);`.
 - After we open the URL, add `this.#enableLink(linkEl);`.
 - And also add it in the `catch` too.
-- Now try to checkout
+- Now try to check out

 ### Show Embedded LS Overlay
 - Go checkout, it loads, and the LS checkout page is opened.